CodeYourFuture/immersive-go-course/troubleshooting/project-02/solution.md

 ```

 - I tried build the image again `sudo docker build . -t httpurr` and it was rebuilt without error.
+  **Note :**

-But all those steps maybe were not relevant as we can just restart the service and rebuild the image , or maybe they are and we may hit the same problem of the space of the disk.
+  All those steps maybe were not relevant as we can just restart the service and rebuild the image , or maybe they are and we may hit the same problem of the space of the disk.

+## Answering questions :

+1. **How is systemd configured?
+Where are the logs?**

+- systemd is configured using unit files (e.g `httpurr.service`) , we can create or edit them to describe how the `systemd` start , stop, reload and manage the service.
+- We can access to the logs using `journalctl` command.

+2. **Can you describe what docker does?**

+- Docker containerise applications and their dependencies by packing them into a lightweight portable containers.
+  It separate the application from the infrastructures for a faster delivery.

+3. **Can you describe the two ways that docker volumes are used in this setup?**

+- In the `httpurr-db` service set up we have a `bind mount` volume `-v /database:/var/lib/mysql` which is used to store database data on the host machine, ensuring data is not lost when containers are restarted or removed.
+- I couldn't find the other way

+4. **Docker uses images.
+What are images?
+And how do you create your own?**

+- Images are templates to create docker containers.
+Built on layers containing everything needed to run an application (code, dependencies, libraries ...)
+- Images can be create using a `Dockerfile` containing all the instructions defining what it goes into this image.